samjaing/ToyRobot/README.md

 - A robot that is not on the table can choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.

 # Instruction to complie the code.
+- Linux Environment
+  * Exeucte BuildNRun.sh to comple and run the applications.
+  * Once the code is compiled user may run the application directly by excuting the executable present in {ProjectDirectory}/ToyRobot/bin/Debug/netcoreapp3.1/ToyRobot

+- Windows Environment
+  * Execute the BuildAndRun.bat file to compile the run the application.
+  * Once the code is compiled user may run the application directly by excuting the executable present in {ProjectDirectory}/ToyRobot/bin/Debug/netcoreapp3.1/ToyRobot

 Compile the code in Visual studio on .NET Core 3.1.
 Execute the code.